Health Information and Tools > Patient Care Handouts > Influenza in children: HEAL

 The treatment of Influenza is focused on improving your child’s symptoms.
 While this will help your child feel better, it will not make the virus go away faster.

-• Rest until the symptoms have fully gone away
+• Rest until the symptoms have fully gone away.

-Some children need to be admitted into a hospital if they get very sick with the influenza.
+Some children need to be admitted into a hospital if they get very sick with influenza.
 This is usually because of problems with breathing, pneumonia, or dehydration.

 When To Get Help